 It is the cheapest to track Gorillas in Congo at Virunga.
 However you may have to pay a hefty price for your life.

-I plan to go back to the region some other time when politics is more tolerent and kinder to wildlife of the region.
+I plan to go back to the region some other time when politics is more tolerant and kinder to wildlife of the region.

 Uganda is plagued by a bunch of internal and external threats.
-The one sitting heavy on my heart is Climate crisis diplacing a large mass of people in SOuth SUdan.
-Rexcent discovery of oil at Murshison falls has triggered the Chinese oil monarchs to flock in.
-Yet conservation efforts are noticable, fueled by tourism.
+The one sitting heavy on my heart is Climate crisis displacing a large mass of people in South Sudan.
+Recent discovery of oil at Murchison falls NP has triggered the Chinese oil monarchs to flock in.
+Yet conservation efforts are noticeable, fueled by tourism.

 Is it safe to visit Uganda?